secorolab/floorplan-object-modelling-and-placement/docs/tutorial.md

 ```
 The FloorPlan DSL can transform the TextX models into composable models.
 This has the ability to extend the possible applications for the models.
 For instance, the tool used in this tutorial is a companion tool that allows to model objects with movement constraints and place them in the indoor environments described in the FloorPlan DSL.
 This companion tool was developed using the [RDFLib](https://rdflib.readthedocs.io/en/stable/), which is used to navigate the graph and interpret the models.
 While there is no tutorial on creating such a tool, the companion tool presented in this repository is well documented and can be used as a guide for developing new tools.

 The companion tool presented not only consumes the composable models from the FloorPlan DSL, but also re-uses other metamodels from the ExSce workbench in order to model dynamic objects.
 These are the kinematic chain metamodel and the finite state machine metamodel.
 The kinematic chain metamodel is used to model the motion constraints of the dynamic objects that will be placed in the indoor environments.
 Whereas the finite state machine metamodel is used to model the states of these dynamic objects and their transitions.
-At the moment the states are used to specify the starting state of an object in the simulation.
+The states are used to specify the starting state of an object in the simulation.
 While the robot can interact with these dynamic objects, there is no dynamic change of state based on events or timers.

 ## How to: Model a Door